xn0px90/awesome-qubes-os/README.md

 - [Suckless dwm](https://github.com/3o14r473/GUIDE_how-to-install-dwm-in-qubesos) - How to install dwm in Qubes OS.
 - [QubesOS Autostart Menu](https://github.com/kennethrrosen/Qubes-OS-Autostart-Menu/) - Speed up system boot process with a custom launch script
 - [Qubes-Scripts](https://github.com/Willy-JL/Qubes-Scripts) - Collection of custom scripts for Qubes OS.
-- [PLayback performance](https://forum.qubes-os.org/t/improve-video-playback-performance-including-youtube/21946) - This guide will show you how to install the mpv player and use it with maximum performance.
+- [Playback performance](https://forum.qubes-os.org/t/improve-video-playback-performance-including-youtube/21946) - This guide will show you how to install the mpv player and use it with maximum performance.
+- [qubes-salt-video-playback](https://codeberg.org/brunoschroeder/qubes-salt-video-playback) - Qubes SaltStack configuration of Videos Playback VM
 - [sys-VPN notification setup](https://github.com/kennethrrosen/qubes_VPN_notifier) - Get VPN stats as a desktop notification
 - [Wayland agent](https://github.com/DemiMarie/qubes-wayland) - This is a GUI agent for Qubes OS that supports the [Wayland] display server protocol.
 Compared to X11, Wayland is vastly simpler and aims to ensure every frame is perfect.
 - [Sys-gui Customization](https://forum.qubes-os.org/t/sys-gui-customization-minimal-fedora-and-alternate-desktop-environments-window-managers-de-wms/27093) - Minimal Fedora and Alternate Desktop Environments / Window Managers (DE/WMs)